Bikash231/Tasktracker/README.md

 # Tasktracker
- Tasttracker is a webportal supports managing tasks of users.
- The webportal is developed using HTML, BootsTrap3, CSS and javascript.
- The users can provide their data in a form to register to the portal.
- After their registration the users can create new tasks.
- The created tasks are persisted.
- The tasks can be ordered, marked as active, inactive or done.
+A webportal for managing tasks of user profile.
+The tasks can be ordered, marked as active, inactive, deleted or done.
- The tasks can be deleted.